 Why is Malta important for bird migration?

-Birds migrating between the European breeding grounds and the African wintering grounds find in the Maltese Islands the ideal place to rest and feed before reaching their desired destination.
-During the autumn, migrating birds crossing between the two mainlands seek shelter in Malta, making it the best place for spotting these birds in September and October.
+Birds migrating between the African wintering grounds and their European breeding grounds find in the Maltese Islands the ideal place to rest and feed before reaching their desired destination.

 We are looking for two types of volunteers:

 + motivated and enthusiastic local volunteers to help us in the field to watch over the migratory birds this spring, ensuring they pass over Malta safely on the way to their breeding grounds